 Dr. Cassileth is an amazing surgeon.
 She is incredibly talented and a lovely human being.
 She really cares for her patients and it shows.
 Did I say she is also very, very talented?
 I came to her for a revision of breast reconstruction after having had a not-so-good job with my breast reconstruction surgery following a double mastectomy.
 She did magic.
 My results now look outstanding!
 I look incredibly natural!
 Going through a mastectomy-breast reconstruction is an incredibly hard experience as it is, and I believe we women deserve a plastic surgeon who can understand us and make us feel beautiful.
 Dr. Cassileth did just that!
 Also, her office is beautiful and all the staff was pleasant, professional and caring.
 All and all, 5 stars!
 I would give it 6 stars if I could.

-Completely removing the capsule via a breast reconstruction revision procedure called a capsulectomy corrects the problem.
-This process involves removing the implant itself from the breast pocket and excising the complete capsule, called a capsulectomy.
-Placing acellular dermal matrix in the newly "cleaned out" pocket creates a natural-looking support structure—like a soft, internal bra.
-This allows the implant to sit in its intended shape and minimizes the formation of new scar tissue after the breast reconstruction revision surgery.
+Using a breast reconstruction revision procedure called a capsulectomy can correct capsular contracture.
+This surgery requires removing the breast implant from the breast pocket and then removing the capsule of scar tissue entirely.
+Once the capsule has been removed, we place an acellular dermal matrix in the excised breast pocket to create a structure that is more natural-looking—and functions much like an internal bra.
+This additional support allows the breast implant to sit in the correct position and minimizes the chances of forming new scar tissue following breast reconstruction revision surgery.